arielalvesdutra/room_challenge/README.md

 The goal of this project is to provide a software following the requirements from the document of the "room challenge".

-This project was developed with NodeJS, Typescript, Express, Knex ane MySQL.
+This project was developed with NodeJS, Typescript, Express, Knex, MySQL, Jest and supertest.

 ## How to use